 If your startup doesn’t meet these conditions, it’s not a legal issue if you want to use cash-basis accounting.
 But if it does grow to meet them, then you’ve got to change your accounting system.

-Imagine your startup has gross receipts of only $1M annually, has no inventory, and is not a corporation.
+Imagine your startup has gross receipts of $10M annually, has no inventory, and is not a corporation.
 You decide that cash-basis accounting will be best because it allows you to control income flow by delaying when you invoice, or by paying expenses more quickly than normal.